-You also should be aware that wifi is sketchy in Bali and there are only a few places that you can live on the island if you need really good wifi.
+You also should be aware that wifi is sketchy in Bali and there are only a few places where you can live on the island if you need really good wifi.

 I only recommend Canggu, Kuta, or Ubud.
-Kuta being the best of the three for wifi.
+Kuta is the best of the three for wifi.

 Kuta is my favorite of the three, although most people hate it there.
 They say there are too many salespeople on the beach or that there are just too many people in general.

-However, I’d rather live in an area with “too many people” that are actually Balinese than in another area that is mostly expats.
+However, I’d rather live in an area with “too many people” who are actually Balinese than in another area that is mostly expats.